 One way to create an article is to simply choose File > New > Article in QuarkCopyDesk, and then add the components you need.
 (You can create a component by choosing Component > New.)
-You can also create an article in a QuarkXPress project by adding text and picture boxes to an article icon in an Article palette in QuarkXPress.
+You can also create an article in a QuarkXPress project by adding text and picture boxes to an article icon in an Article palette in QuarkXPress, or by creating a reflow article (for more information, see "Working with Reflow view" in A Guide to QuarkXPress).